Spanberger joins Biden in her district to talk prescription drug costs

 “We don’t know how it will look in November,” he said.
 “Oftentimes members of Congress in competitive districts keep their distance from an unpopular president in their own party in the midst of a reelection campaign.
 So there is some risk for Spanberger, especially if the president’s popularity continues to remain low or plummets further.”

-On the other hand, Rozell said, if Democrats can unite behind key priorities like lowering the cost of prescription drugs by November, the attacks targeting Spanberger for joining Biden may ring hollow, and it may instead end up as an asset.
-“There has to be some policy achievement behind the good-looking pictures,” he said.
+On the other hand, Rozell said, if Democrats can unite behind key priorities such as lowering the cost of prescription drugs by November, the attacks targeting Spanberger for joining Biden may ring hollow, and her appearance with him may instead end up as an asset.
+“There has to be some policy achievement behind the good-looking pictures,” Rozell said.

 Spanberger’s visit with Biden was, she said, the first time she has spoken directly with him since she somewhat famously — at least on Capitol Hill — told the New York Times that “nobody elected him to be F.D.R.; they elected him to be normal and stop the chaos.”

-Soon she got a call from the president, ribbing her: “'Hello, Abigail, it’s President Roosevelt.'”
+Soon she got a call from the president, ribbing her: “Hello, Abigail, it’s President Roosevelt.”

 At the time, Democrats were reeling from a stunning defeat in Virginia’s gubernatorial election amid Democratic infighting in Washington over Biden’s sweeping social-spending and tax plan, which some argued could have contributed to a sour environment for Democrats in Virginia.

 Spanberger in particular had been critical of both her party’s messaging and negotiating tactics on the Build Back Better agenda, believing some demanded more than they could get, and that there was too much focus on the enormous top-line spending figure rather than specific programs that resonated with voters.

 “There were people who left the negotiating table early when there was success to be had for the American people,” whether on lowering prescription drug prices or on fighting climate change, she said Wednesday.
-Negotiations broke down after Sen. Joe Manchin III (D-W.Va) said he would not vote for the $2 trillion package.
+Negotiations broke down after Sen. Joe Manchin III (D-W.Va.) said he would not vote for the $2 trillion package.

 On Thursday, Biden repeatedly highlighted Spanberger’s enthusiasm on the prescription drug pricing issue — which she had been vocal about during Build Back Better negotiations — and said the Senate could use some of it as negotiations there remain stalled.

-“Lawmakers have spent a lot of time talking about lowering drug costs, and we know the American people are behind this push but we need to buck up and get it done,” Spanberger told the audience at Germanna Community College on Thursday.
+“Lawmakers have spent a lot of time talking about lowering drug costs, and we know the American people are behind this push, but we need to buck up and get it done,” Spanberger told the audience at Germanna Community College on Thursday.

 In an interview, Spanberger said she would support taking an “all-of-the-above” approach to pushing for legislation to lower the cost of prescription drugs.
 She said she would support either stand-alone legislation or taking another crack at including it in a broader reconciliation package.
 The Lower Drug Costs Now Act, which would have given Medicare the power to negotiate drug prices, passed the House in 2019 but died in the Senate.